 Maggie Harris joined the Leadership Minor in 2010.
 She holds a Masters Degree in Organizational Leadership and teaches all core courses across the Minor, as well as a study abroad course.
 Maggie worked for over a decade as the founder and executive director of a 501(c)3 nonprofit organization and, prior to that, with Houghton Mifflin and Yale University supporting funding and research for public schools.
 She has served as a board member for multiple organizations and has dedicated her time as a leadership consultant to over one hundred universities, schools, corporations, and nonprofit groups across the United States and Canada.
 Maggie has been honored as a Girl Scouts Centennial Woman of Promise, is the recipient of the B. Warren Hart Award for Public Service, and was one of the Ten Outstanding Minnesotans of 2011.
 She infuses her experience with and dedication to leadership development into dynamic, engrossing curriculum development and classroom instruction.
 When not adoring her time with her partner and children, Maggie travels extensively and has lived and worked in 5 different countries.
 Her international experiences drive her passion and practice in developing global leaders.

 Brynn Nguyen joined our Leadership Minor Community during her first semester at the U of M in the fall of 2020.
 Taking the 1000 level class as a recommendation from an advisor, she quickly found a passion and a sense of belonging that prompted her to become a Student Associate.
-Here, Brynn works as a 1000 Level Instructor Support Specialist under Laura Wiesner, as part of the LEAD-IN team with Evonne Billota-Burke, and does department purchasing.
+Here, Brynn works as a 1000 Level Instructor Support Specialist, is part of the LEAD-IN and Coffee Talks team, and coordinates department purchasing.
 Outside of the Leadership Minor, she is a Carlson School of Management student who loves to travel, particularly to her father’s home country Vietnam, learn about different cultures, practice music, and continue to try to be the best version of herself.